Table of Contents

 To configure an existing ethernet interface to use VLAN (eth0) select VLAN from the Direction pull-down list as shown here:

-Each WAN interface can be configured to Active or Passive failover with a timeout interval to trigger failover to the next prioritized WAN interface.
+Each WAN interface can be configured for Active or Passive failover with a timeout interval to trigger failover to the next prioritized WAN interface.

 Hostname must be specified and Mode Type selected (for example: ICMP for ping, TCP for an actual TCP connect attempt) to verify connectivity.
 The number of failures is controlled by the ICMP Count setting.